thammit/mail/Documentation/Reference/UserTsConfig/Index.rst

    :Default:
    :Path: tx_mail.hideTabs

-   Hide the options of mail sources in the first step.
-To hide more than one options, you can separate the values with comma.
+   Comma separated list of not needed mail sources in the mail wizard.

    Available value: